RbYy/mreza/README.md

-The tool that can help to arrange buildings inside the city.
+A tool that can help you arrange buildings inside the city.
 (Forge of Empires)

 Test it:
 <http://riyy.pythonanywhere.com/mreza>